 Ira Wallace, author of Vegetable Gardening in the Southeast, is a Master Gardener and a worker/owner of Southern Exposure Seed Exchange.
-She serves on the boards of Organic Seed Alliance, Virginia Association for Biological Farming, and Organic Seed Growers Association, who are the lead plaintiffs in a lawsuit against Monsanto.
+She serves on the boards of Organic Seed Alliance and the Virginia Association for Biological Farming.

 Jeanine Davis, Ph.D., is a researcher and extension specialist with NC State University where she runs a program dedicated to organic agriculture and alternative crops (e.g., hops, truffles, stevia, herbs).
 She is the lead author of Growing and Marketing Ginseng, Goldenseal and co-owner of Our Tiny Farm.

 Jill Sidebottom has 29 years of experience helping Christmas tree growers and landowners safely control pests using integrated pest management.
 Her emphasis has been on practical approaches to scouting for pests and understanding the biology and ecology of pests and their natural controls.